lala002-brin/BRIN_ComChem_workshop/Readme_1.md

 - `FILE_INPUT=md_analyze.mcr`: Defines the input file for the molecular dynamics simulation.
 - `yasara -txt ${FILE_INPUT}`: Runs the Yasara program in text mode using the input file md_analyze.mcr.

-To submit this job to the HPC scheduler (SLURM), run the following command in your terminal:
+Then, to submit this job to the HPC scheduler (SLURM), run the following command in your terminal:
 ```
 sbatch Yasara_MD.sh
 ```